datanav/docs/pump-execution.rst

 -----------------------

 Sources can emit special types of entities containing a reserved property ``_notification``.
-If such an entity is encountered by the pump, a special entity is written to the execution log containing the emiotted entity as a child entity.
+If such an entity is encountered by the pump, a special entity is written to the execution log containing the emitted entity as a child entity.
 Note: *This entity is not written to the sink*.

 This type of entity is typically used to signal for example a entity warning or error that is not deemed